procore/documentation/bim_webviewer/bim_web_viewer.md

   <a class="heading-link" href="#v13-to-v14"></a>
 </p>

+#### Type Declarations

+The published package now includes TypeScript type declarations.
+If you are using TypeScript, you will now get type checking and autocompletion for the SDK.

-The following methods now return promises that resolve to the returns previously documented.
+The following methods have had thier return types changed to return promises:

 - `camera.getCameraDirection`
 - `camera.getPosition`